madhead341/LOSR-Logger/README.md

 # LO$R Logger
 Simple Cookie stealer made in python.
 Used some other ppl's code for some parts.

+thanks to https://github.com/Mani175/ for the idea of making a cookie stealer and for some of the parts in the code of stub.py

 ## STEPS
   1. run install.bat